Fidelity Roof Takes On Solar Roof Challenge With Esteemed Project Team

 Prefabrication was another advantage of the Duro-Last Roofing product.
 It was fabricated in the factory for this project along with penetration flashings and other related roof materials.
 This not only assured installation accuracy, but equally important was Fidelity Roof Company’s ability to expedite the installation process and meet critical scheduling deadlines.
 Once the decision to go with the membrane cover was made, .

-Fidelity Roof was awarded the contract for the project on July 11, 2013 and the real work began.
+Fidelity Roof was awarded the contract for both the roof and solar project and the real work began.
 The first step in the roof overlay process was to remove the existing gravel from the built-up roof and the wet roof and insulation areas.
 Once clear, Dregger’s design called for a half inch, high-density gypsum cover board to be mechanically fastened through the existing roof and insulation, to the concrete deck which provided a smooth surface for the fully adhered 60 mil overlay membrane.
 This process assured the roof met wind load and seismic design requirements.

 Working Around Rehearsals and the Streets of San Francisco